evomol-lab/creatine/README.md

 MESH:C531755    1   Kidney disorder involving deposition of calcium and oxalate or phosphate in the renal tubules [Supplementary Concept]
 ```

-## Gene enrichment analyses
+## Gene Expression

-We merged the two above lists and use them as input for a gene enrichment analysis (GEA), using enrichR and enrichR-KG.
+We merged the two above lists into one.

 ```
 SLC2A4